bob-crutchley/cxfrs-routing/README.md

 ```bash
 mvn clean install
 ```
-The artifact will genrated and stored in the `target/` directory and in your `~/.m2` repository.
+The artifact will generated and stored in the `target/` directory and in your `~/.m2` repository.
 #### Installing the OSGI Bundle into JBoss Fuse
 Before deploying the bundle, ensure that JBoss Fuse has been configured.